 The Top Sources report also includes all the traffic tagged with UTM tags such as utm_campaign.
-You can use UTM tags to understand which marketing and promotional activities are working well and are driving traffic.
+You can use UTM tags to understand which marketing and promotional activities are driving traffic that converts best.

 The fact that the referral sources are counted only when they start a new session on your site prevents external domains such as a payment gateway that the user is being taken through to show up in the referrers list.
 No need for you to manually exclude referrers.

 There are two distinct ways that Plausible Analytics collects the referrer source for a visitor: